fauxtix/MauiRecipesApp/README.md

  ## ⚖ License

-The DaisyPets project is licensed under the MIT License.
+The MauiRecipes project is licensed under the MIT License.

 ## 📞 Contact